mkenne15/mkenne15.github.io/BHCAT/README.md

-# Dormant black holes catalgoue
+# Dormant black holes catalogue
 This repo contains the json files, finders, and python code for building the dormant black hole catalogue.

 Each dormant black hole has a JSON file within the JSON folder, and a corresponding folder within the sources directory.